Ryan-Milton/seattle-javascript-401d27/14-relationship-modeling/lab/README.md

 * "supertest": "^3.3.0"

 ## Summary
-This is a way to interact with an express server and store data made with the POST method into a Mongo Database.
+This is a way to interact with an express server and store data made with the POST method into a Mongo Database for a model refering to many other models.
 You can also alter it with the PUT method and DELETE methods and retrieve with the GET method.

 ### Problems
 * Current